 Past Grantees have:

-NYLC is currently accepting applications.
-This opportunity is available to all Networks whether you are at the beginning of your service-learning journey or have been using it for years.
+This grant period has closed.
+This opportunity will be available in fall 2020 to all Networks whether you are at the beginning of your service-learning journey or have been using it for years.
 Support can be used in a variety of ways depending on the needs and goals of your state.

 Grant Recipients will receive: